MicrosoftDocs/executable-docs/README.md

 These experiences utilize [Innovation Engine](https://github.com/Azure/InnovationEngine/tree/main), an open-source project that amplifies standard markdown language such that it can be executed step-by-step in an educational manner and tested via automated CI/CD pipelines.

-## How to Write an Exec Doc
+# How To Write an Exec Doc

-Follow these steps to write an Exec Doc either by converting an existing Azure Doc or from scratch _(read the Notes in any step for more information)_:
+Follow these steps to write an Exec Doc either by converting an existing Azure Doc or from scratch _(read the Notes in any step for more information)_.

+## Setting up your environment and forking relevant repo

 1. Set up [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) locally in your IDE such as VS Code and use the Linux terminal while writing the Exec Doc.